drmowinckels/tidyquintro/README.md

 library(tidyquintro)
 ```

-Additionally, theere exercises connected to each of the topics which
+Additionally, there are exercises connected to each of the topics which
 will also be accessible via the
 [learnr](https://rstudio.github.io/learnr/)-package.